 First, you have to make sure that you have dehydrated skin.
 Both of these conditions can make your face a lot of extra shine, so it can be hard to tell the difference.
 To determine whether you have oily skin or dehydrated skin, you need to look for signs of dehydrated skin.
 If you don’t have dehydrated skin, your skin is just oily.

 Signs Of Dehydrated Skin

 Most of the time, you’ll instantly start looking for signs of dry skin to see if your skin is dehydrated.
 You’ll think of dry and flaky skin that gets irritated easily.
-This is possible, but it’s also possible to have dehydrated skin and not have dry, flaky skin.
-How your skin reacts when it’s dehydrated depends on your body, and how severe the dehydration is.
+This is possible, but it’s also possible to have dehydrated skin and not dry, flaky skin.
+How your skin reacts when dehydrated depends on your body and how severe the dehydration is.
 We’re all different.

 Recent Illness Can Cause Dehydrated Skin

 If you’ve had a recent illness resulting in losing bodily fluids and then suddenly having oily skin, it’s likely due to dehydration.
 When your body loses fluids, it loses them from everywhere.
 This is particularly common in people with conditions like Celiac Disease, food intolerances, IBS, and other conditions that cause diarrhea and vomiting.
 Take a moment to think about when you developed “oily skin.”

 In the medical community, this is called skin turgor.
 Skin turgor is the skin’s ability to return to its normal state.
 The skin bounces back into place when moved, just like elastic does.
 (That’s why it’s called elasticity.)